-Dependents of career staff at UC Davis, field stations, and labs who are attending or will attend UC Davis as an undergraduate during the academic year (that they apply) are eligible for the Staff Dependent Scholarship award.
+Dependents of career staff at UC Davis, UCDHS, field stations, and labs who are attending or will attend UC Davis as an undergraduate during the academic year (that they apply) are eligible for the Staff Dependent Scholarship award.

 The Staff Scholarship Program is funded by generous endowments, sales of Staff Pins, and TGFS sponsorships.
 Annual award amounts vary depending on the number of qualified applicants and the amount of available funds.